rezacsedu/2Stage-Big-Data-Analytics-SparkML-LSTM/README.md

 This is the code for our paper titled "A Two-stage Big Data Analytics Framework with Real World Applications using Spark ML and LSTM Networks".
 This papers has been submitted to "Symmetry — Open Access Journal" (see http://www.mdpi.com/journal/symmetry).

-# How to use the repository?
+# How to use this repository?
 ## Spark MLlib-based classifers:
 The following classifiers have been implemented to solve both the classification problems in a 2 stage cascading style:
 - Logistic Regression